 WHAT'S NEXT FOR US?

 We are, of course, at the mercy both of the coronavirus and the government restrictions put in place to control it.
 Our future planning is naturally subject to factors outside our control.
 We have to plan on the basis that we will all return to something like 'normal life' at some point.
-We had been pleased to see that indoor performances were allowed to go ahead, but this has now been cancelled by the Secretary of State for Digital, Culture, Media and Sport.

 Our venue had confirmed that our activity continued to be a 'permitted activity' within the current government rules.
 This meant our, carefully-managed, face to face rehearsals could continue although - as you'll see below - we broke the play into smaller chunks so fewer people attended each night.